Can I Sell Lemonade at the Market?

 Regardless, I am happy to announce that homemade fruit juices (including lemonade) will be allowed for sale at the market without the need for a permit.

 There are some caveats, however.
-Some to appease the health department and some to insure that it meets, what I call, our “grow it, make it, bake it” philosophy.
+Some to meet the standard required by the health department and some to insure that it meets, what I call, our “grow it, make it, bake it” philosophy.

 - It must be homemade fruit juices.
 So, fresh squeezed, not retail or mix.